Vincenzo Lancia

 His first car was built in 1907 - the 12 hp Alfa, which included much of the technology now taken for granted, and he produced groundbreaking models such as the Lambda and the Aprilia.

-In 1930, with Gaspare Bona, Battista Farina called Pinin, Giovanni Battista Devalle, Pietro Monateri, Arrigo De Angeli founded the Pininfarina S.p.A. a car design firm and coachbuilder, with headquarters in Cambiano, Turin, Italy SpA.
+In 1930 with Battista Farina called Pinin, he co-funded the newly established Carrozzeria Pinin Farina a car design firm and coachbuilder, with headquarters in Cambiano, Turin, Italy.
 He died from a heart attack on 15 February 1937 just before the Aprilia was put into full production.
 He was 55 years old, and he lies buried at Fobello.
 His wife Adele Miglietti and their son Gianni Lancia continued the management of the car manufacturer (1937–1955).